lalitha1007/pipeline_ml_builder/README.md

-# 🚀 No-Code ML Pipeline Builder
+# 🚀 ML Pipeline Builder

 A web-based, no-code Machine Learning pipeline builder that allows users to create and run simple ML workflows without writing any code.
 Built with Flask backend and a clean, intuitive web interface.